moccalotto/kaos/_brainstorms/ever-dungeon.md

 There are "top streets" at the higher levels, arranged so the wealthy can traverse the city without having to go down to street level.

-Magic or tech is used to assist in the creation of the tall buildings and, their foundations and the elevators and support structures.
+Magic is used to assist in the creation of the tall buildings and, their foundations and the elevators and support structures.

-A tall wall surrounds the city to keep the hostile "outside" at bay.
+A tall wall surrounds the city to keep the hostile Outside at bay.

 The city can be expanded by so-called land-shards.
 These rare artifacts are sometimes found in The Dungeon.
-A land-shard is a device (magical or technological) that can drive away the "outside" and expose an area of raw bedrock.
+A land-shard is a magical device that can drive away the Outside and expose an area of raw bedrock.
 The city workers then have a very short amount of time to construct a temporary bulwark against the outside.
 After that, a more permanent wall can be constructed.

+### The Pit
-### The Hole §§§ The entrance to the dungeon. almost 400 meter deep cone shaped
-hole with extremely steep sides.
-On the bottom is a village where the tough guys hang out.
-Along the way down are various "holes" (entrences to the dungeon).
+The entrance to the dungeon.
+Almost 400 meter deep cone shaped hole with extremely steep sides.
+At the bottom is a village called Pit City where the tough guys hang out.
+Along the way down are various "holes" (entrances to The Dungeon).
 In order to get down or up, one must use a series of elevators.
-In order to access certain entrences, one must take other elevators and/or do some climbing
+In order to access most entrances, one must take other elevators and/or do some climbing.

-### The Village at the bottom of the hole §§§ Tough guys
+### Pit City

+Pit City is a tent village that is the main staging area for entering The Dungeon.
+There is an inn, a weaponsmith, a few general stores and a basic mage-supply store.
+Other than that, there are some public latrines and an area for tents.
+Put City is sometimes attacked by Dungeon Denizens, however, such attacks are almost always repelled by the Pit Citizens.
+For this reason, the land in Pit City is not taxed in any way.
+The owner of the inn serves as the de facto mayor of Pit City.

 ### The Bedrock